jhontejada95/CAFE-INDEX/README.md

 5. **Configuration Management**: Central configuration in `config.py` makes the system easy to customize.

-6. **Wallet Security**: The wallet integration uses the Polkadot.js extension for secure key management, never exposing private keys.
+6. **Wallet Security**: The wallet integrations use secure browser extensions (Polkadot.js and MetaMask) for key management, never exposing private keys.

+7. **Multi-chain Support**: The application supports both Substrate-based networks and EVM-compatible networks for maximum flexibility.

 ## ud83cudf10 Deployment